wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/DataVis/DataVis-OpenSource-List.md

 - [roughViz.js #Project#](https://github.com/jwilber/roughViz): Reusable JavaScript library for creating sketchy/hand-drawn styled charts in the browser.

+- [2020-visx #Project#](https://github.com/airbnb/visx): visx is a collection of reusable low-level visualization components. visx combines the power of d3 to generate your visualization with the benefits of react for updating the DOM.

 ## Realtime（实时图表）

 - [apexcharts.js #Project#](https://github.com/apexcharts/apexcharts.js): A modern JavaScript charting library to build interactive charts and visualizations with simple API.